adambhuana/dicoding_data_analyst/README.md

 ```

 ## Usage
-1. **Data Wrangling**: Data wrangling scripts are available in the `notebook.ipynb` file to prepare and clean the data.
+1. Data Preparation: Scripts for preparing and cleaning data are provided in the notebook.ipynb file.

-2. **Exploratory Data Analysis (EDA)**: Explore and analyze the data using the provided Python scripts.
-EDA insights can guide your understanding of e-commerce public data patterns.
+2. Exploratory Data Analysis (EDA): Utilize the Python scripts to explore and analyze the dataset, uncovering patterns and insights within the e-commerce public data.

-3. **Visualization**: Run the Streamlit dashboard for interactive data exploration:
+3. Interactive Visualization: Launch the Streamlit dashboard to explore the data interactively.

 ```
-cd data-analyst-dicoding/dashboard
+cd dicoding_data_analyst/dashboard
 streamlit run dashboard.py
 ```
 Access the dashboard in your web browser at `http://localhost:8501`.